l3x-fx/Storefront_Backend_Project/README.md

 - create the postgres databases `store_dev`and `store_test`.
 - create the user `user_one` and grant access to all databases

 ## Ports
 - `5432` as Database Port
 - `3000` as Backend Port

-## .env
-Usually the .env file should never be included in the repository.
-However to pass this project, I had to proved provide the environment variables, therefore the .env File is included

 ## Testing
 To run the tests, please change the environemnt variable `ENV`  in the file `.env`from `dev` to `test`